 The Work, by Byron Katie, illustrates this principle beautifully.

 Remember how people used to snap a rubber band on their wrists to remind themselves of something?
-Well, the same technique can be used to snap you out of a negative thinking pattern.
+Well, the same method can be used to snap you out of a negative thinking pattern.
 This popular psychotherapy technique was introduced by Dr. Joseph Wolpe in the 1950s to help his patients interrupt phobic, obsessive thoughts.
 Equally important as stopping head trash from overtaking your thoughts is step two of the process.
 After you stop the thought, acknowledge it.
 Then replace the negative thought with a positive affirmation or thought.
 Tell yourself the real truth.

 When you relive old traumas over and over, you create a state of chronic stress that could have long term health consequences.